-- 5.6 Title page, abstract page and the acknowledgement page should be printed single-sided.
-They DO NOT form part of the word count.
-The rest of the GP should be printed double-sided with 1.5 line-spacing, font 11, times new roman, and 1.25 inch margins. - 5.7 The paper should use footnotes.
+- 5.6 Title page, abstract page and the acknowledgement page DO NOT form part of the word count.
+The rest of the GP should have 1.5 line-spacing, 1.25-inch margins, with Times New Roman font size 11. - 5.7 The paper should use footnotes.
 Tables and figures should come after the text.
-The text should be followed first by tables and figures, and then references, and then appendices.

-5.8 Citations in Text:
+The text should be followed first by tables and figures, and then references, and then appendices. - 5.8 Citations in Text: